Farnworth Tunnel, Network Rail

-Condor Projects successfully carried out and completed an important soil nailing bank stabilisation project in May and June 2015, adjacent to the high profile tunnel works being undertaken at Farnworth Tunnel on the Manchester to Bolton main line railway.
+Condor Engineering successfully carried out and completed an important soil nailing bank stabilisation project in May and June 2015, adjacent to the high profile tunnel works being undertaken at Farnworth on the Manchester to Bolton main line railway.

 The works proved to be an interesting challenge both due to time constraints and unforeseen site conditions that required flexibility to the design and method due to running sand layers which required reactive solutions on the spot.